junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Side effects:_ Quinine sometimes causes sweaty skin, ringing of the ears or impaired hearing, blurred vision, dizziness, nausea and vomiting, and diarrhea.

-_Dosage of_ quinine—using tablets of 300 mg for treating resistant falciparum malaria.
+_Dosage of_ quinine, using tablets of 300 mg for treating resistant falciparum malaria.

 Give 3 times a day for 3 days: